nareal/naquiz/README.md

 ## Installing

-To extension with the template do:
+To install the extension with the template do:

 ```bash
 quarto use template nareal/naquiz